-However, WSRA §3(b) of the federal act establishes a river corridor for purposes of management focus, which (for generically congressionally designated WSRA §3(a) rivers) has a maximum average width of 320 acres per mile (approximately 1/4 mile on each side of the river).
-61 Subject to valid existing rights, WSRA §9(a)(i) makes mining on federal lands within the boundaries of the WSRA §3(a) corridor subject to rules prescribed by the relevant Secretary (Interior or Agriculture) to effectuate the purposes of the federal act (no mining regulations specific to wild & scenic rivers were ever really done, however).
+However, WSRA §3(b) of the federal act establishes a river corridor for purposes of management focus, which (for generically congressionally designated WSRA §3(a) rivers) has a maximum average width of 320 acres per mile (approximately 1/4 mile on each side of the river).64 Subject to valid existing rights, WSRA §9(a)(i) makes mining on federal lands within the boundaries of the WSRA §3(a) corridor subject to rules prescribed by the relevant Secretary (Interior or Agriculture) to effectuate the purposes of the federal act (no mining regulations specific to wild & scenic rivers were ever really done, however).
 Within the corridor, mine-patenting is not accompanied by a transfer of land title but only mineral rights (WSRA §9(a)(ii)).
 Notwithstanding corridor boundaries, the federal act establishes a 1⁄2-mile-wide mining withdrawal (no new claims) for federal lands around river segments classified as "wild" (WSRA §9(a)(iii)).
-(1992 designation legislation designating a segment of the Merced national wild & scenic river, withdrew mineral rights for the entire river upstream of Lake McClure Reservoir regardless of classification.62 It requires federal agencies to manage the federal lands in the corridor and to a more limited extent outside the corridor to protect the river's free-flowing character, water quality, and outstanding values, as well as a river's esthetic, scenic, historic, archeologic, and scientific features.
+(1992 designation legislation designating a segment of the Merced national wild & scenic river, withdrew mineral rights for the entire river upstream of Lake McClure Reservoir regardless of classification.
+65 It requires federal agencies to manage the federal lands in the corridor and to a more limited extent outside the corridor to protect the river's free-flowing character, water quality, and outstanding values, as well as a river's esthetic, scenic, historic, archeologic, and scientific features.
 The federal act presumes that corridor boundary establishment, identification or restatement of outstandingly remarkable values, and classification are duties of the federal wild & scenic river manager.
-(WSRA §3(b), (c), and (d)).63 The Congressional Research Service has reports on water rights for WSRA rivers,64 From time to time there have been generic amendments to WSRA based on management experience.
-65 Guidance has been created.
-More importantly, there is an Interagency Wild and Scenic River Coordinating Council66 that has published a Wild & Scenic River Reference Guide,67 Technical Papers,68 and a website69 covering aspects of the National Wild & Scenic Rivers Act and the practical aspects of its administration.
+(WSRA §3(b), (c), and (d)).66 The Congressional Research Service has reports on water rights for WSRA rivers,67 From time to time there have been generic amendments to WSRA based on management experience.
+68 Guidance has been created.
+More importantly, there is an Interagency Wild and Scenic River Coordinating Council69 that has published a Wild & Scenic River Reference Guide,70 Technical Papers,71 and a website72 covering aspects of the National Wild & Scenic Rivers Act and the practical aspects of its administration.

 In contrast, the State Act has little to no guidance on administration of the System.
 The State Act no longer contains a river-corridor concept (unless otherwise specified, such as previously described on the lower American River), especially one that would extend to adjacent lands as conceived by the WSRA, and classification is a duty of the Legislature, not the river manager.
 And in practice, in the absence of state management plans or Resources Agency study recommendations, extraordinary values tend to be poorly documented or inaccessible for the state system.
-(Steve Evans at CalWild, an author of this memo, however, makes an effort to keep a database, and the creation of a state-maintained database should be an example of a recommendation from the state Resources Agency to the legislature pursuant to § 5093.569(a) that would be helpful.)
+(CalWild and Friends of the River (authors of this memo) make an effort to keep a database of CA state and national wild & scenic rivers with, managing agencies, miles, date designated, outstandingly or extraordinarily remarkable values, and counties.), 73 and the creation of a statemaintained database should be an example of a recommendation from the state Resources Agency to the legislature pursuant to § 5093.569(a) that would be helpful.)
 In contrast, in the federal system, outstandingly remarkable values tend to be documented in agency recommendations (made frequently because of mandates in the federal act to review wild & scenic river potential in the course of regular planning), Congressional committee reports, and, most importantly, the federal wild & scenic river management plans, which can be updated over time.